wssranjula-cv/Skypebot/README.md

 Skype chatbot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back. and Show it in the console

 ## Prerequisites